electricimp/vscode/README.md

 - Make some changes in the device.nut and agent.nut and run `imp: Deploy Project`.
 The pop-up window with information message will be displayed in case of success.
 It is expected, that source code will be deployed on the selected device group and all devices will receive reset signal.

-## TODO (Current scope view)
-### Development scope:
-* Whole node codebase quality improvements (continuous).
-* Refresh access token functionality.
-* Products, device groups and devices manipulation (should be split).
-* Errors detection in the device logs.
-* Errors highlighting.
-* Errors links between logs and source code.
-* Investigate reasons to move the existing code base to TypeScript (some time later).

-### Testing and doc scope:
-* Fill this README file correctly.
-* Test and document some use-cases for source code development and deployment.
-* Test current syntax highlighting implementation.
-* Investigate vscode extensions testing capabilities (some unit-test frameworks could be used).